 From Proof of Concept to Scalable Policies: Challenges and Solutions, with an Application

-The promise of randomized controlled trials is that evidence gathered through the evaluation of a specific program helps us—possibly after several rounds of fine-tuning and multiple replications in different contexts—to inform policy.
-However, critics have pointed out that a potential constraint in this agenda is that results from small “proof-of-concept” studies run by nongovernment organizations may not apply to policies that can be implemented by governments on a large scale.
+The promise of randomized controlled trials (RCTs) is that evidence gathered through the evaluation of a specific program helps us -possibly after several rounds of fine-tuning and multiple replications in different contexts - to inform policy.
+However, critics have pointed out that a potential constraint in this agenda is that results from small, NGO-run 'proof-of-concept' studies may not apply to policies that can be implemented by governments on a large scale.
 After discussing the potential issues, this paper describes the journey from the original concept to the design and evaluation of scalable policy.
-We do so by evaluating a series of strategies that aim to integrate the nongovernment organization Pratham’s “Teaching at the Right Level” methodology into elementary schools in India.
-The methodology consists of re-organizing instruction based on children’s actual learning levels, rather than on a prescribed syllabus, and has previously been shown to be very effective when properly implemented.
-We present evidence from randomized controlled trials on the designs that failed to produce impacts within the regular schooling system but helped shape subsequent versions of the program.
-As a result of this process, two versions of the programs were developed that successfully raised children’s learning levels using scalable models in government schools.
-We use this example to draw general lessons about using randomized control trials to design scalable policies.
+We do so by evaluating a series of strategies that aim to integrate the NGO Pratham's 'Teaching at the Right Level' methodology into elementary schools in India.
+The methodology consists of re-organizing instruction based on children's actual learning levels, rather than on a prescribed syllabus, and has previously been shown to be very effective when properly implemented.
+We present RCT evidence on the designs that failed to produce impacts within the regular schooling system but helped shape subsequent versions of the program.
+As a result of this process, two versions of the programs were developed that successfully raised children's learning levels using scalable models in government schools.

 Suggested Citation: Suggested Citation